 Title: A wandering mind is a less caring mind: Daily experience sampling during compassion meditation training.

-The evidence that compassionate meditation can naturally draw the mind away from the negative and towards to the positive could have profound implications for our health.
-Mind wandering is spontaneous, it’s not consciously constructed, if compassionate meditation leads to a natural increase in positive thoughts, it indicates an association with a range of other cognitive processes.
-This view is supported by a second finding from the research, that compassionate meditation is linked to augmentation in caring behaviors for oneself and others.
+The evidence that compassionate meditation can naturally draw the mind away from the negative and towards the positive could have profound implications for our health.
+Mind wandering is spontaneous, it’s not consciously constructed if compassionate meditation leads to a natural increase in positive thoughts, it indicates an association with a range of other cognitive processes.
+This view is supported by a second finding from the research, that compassionate meditation is linked to augmentation in caring behaviours for oneself and others.